soundpress/RulesOfNYC/docs/c27/index.rst

 *§ 2-06 Hearings, Reports and Recommendations and Orders.* ::

 (a) Designation.
-All hearings required by New York labor law articles eight and nine; real property tax law Sections 421-a (8), (16)(h) and (17)(g); and New York city administrative code Sections 6-109 and 19-142 are held by the office of administrative trials and hearings trials division.
+All hearings required by New York labor law articles eight and nine; real property tax law § 421-a(8), (16)(h) and (17)(g); and New York City Administrative Code §§ 6-109 and 19-142 are held by the office of administrative trials and hearings trials division.

 (b) Discovery.
 Each party must provide to all other parties, no later than ten business days before trial: (i) the names of all witnesses the party expects to present at trial, (ii) copies of all Documents or other exhibits the party expects to introduce at trial, (iii) copies of all Documents provided by each Complaining Worker and (iv) copies of all statements, in any form, provided by each Covered Employer that is a party to the hearing.